-In the text, coded slice NAL unit collectively refers to a coded slice of a non-IDR picture NAL unit or to a coded slice of an IDR picture NAL unit.
+Coded slice NAL unit collectively refers to a coded slice with nal_unit_type in the range of 1 to 3, inclusive.
 The variable IdrPicFlag is specified as

-IdrPicFlag = ( ( nal_unit_type = = 5 ) ?
+IdrPicFlag = ( ( nal_unit_type = = 3 ) ?
 1 : 0 ) (7-1)

-When the value of nal_unit_type is equal to 5 for a NAL unit containing a slice of a particular picture, the picture shall not contain NAL units with nal_unit_type equal to 1 or 4.
+When the value of nal_unit_type is equal to 3 for a NAL unit containing a slice of a particular picture, the picture shall not contain NAL units with nal_unit_type equal to 1 or 2.
 For coded video sequences conforming to one or more of the profiles specified in Annex A that are decoded using the decoding process specified in clauses 2-9, such a picture is referred to as an IDR picture.